saimaneeshareti/python/elks/elasticsearch/notes/README.md

             - DELETE --> Delete an index
                 - Once you have the index you wish to remove from Elasticsearch, use the DELETE request followed by the index name.
                      DELETE /index_name

+        3. kubectl commands for Elasticsearch

+            - Using below command we can see pod is available or not in required namespace kubectl get pod <pod-name> -n <namespace-name>

+            - Using below command we can see service is available or not in required namespace kubectl get svc <svc-name> -n <namespace-name>

+          - Using below command we can see deployment is available or not in required namespace kubectl get deployment <deployment-name> -n <namespace-name>
 SECTION 6:
 --------
      # Elasticsearch UI Access